Navid200/xDrip/docs/Nightscout/CostTable.md

 Go to [Billing](./Billing.md).

-Click on "Cost table".
+Click on "Cost table" in the left pane.
 Click on "Column display options".
 ![](./images/ColDisOpt.png)

 Disable all options except the following: